FarronF/limerick-council-meetings/meetings/2021/12/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Special Meeting of Metropolitan District of Limerick - 8th November 2021.md

 agreements, contracts, wayleaves and servicing of common areas, as this was seen as the most

 efficient method of managing the multiple leases and agreements across the site.
+The Library,
+---
-The Library,--- 2
+2

 Revenue and Granary Buildings would be subsequently transferred back to Limerick City and